 NYCEDC initiated this in-depth development study to ensure that future land use and transportation growth patterns on Staten Island, particularly on the North Shore, meet the following economic growth objectives:

-Community engagement will include three rounds:
+Community engagement included three rounds:

-The Advisory Committee members include:
+Advisory Committee Presentation

 The first Advisory Committee meeting was held on December 15, 2008, and the second was held on October 14th, 2009.
 View the Community Advisory Committee presentation.